Sunday, 15 July 2012

 He revealed that he lived in the caravan and that he was the person who had waved in solidarity from his bike when we were trudging along the lake road that morning.

 Delighted with this coincidence, he began to rhapsodise about the simple life, the natural rhythm of walking and so on, all sentiments that we agreed with.
 It occurred to us that he was probably a handyman catering for English house-owners in the district.

 We still had work to do once we had ascended to our little nest.
 We had to make a plan, now that we knew that Vallière was no use to us.
 By torchlight we studied the map and the list of camping grounds from the Office of Tourism.

-A forced march of 30 kms along the road to Aubusson did not appeal, so we worked out another way, going north to St-Hilaire-le-Château and then cross-country on minor roads via Ahun, Goudet and Chambon-sur-Voueize to Montluçon.
-This would take one day more than our previous plan but have the advantage of a place to stay every night, unlike on the GR, plus the avoidance of the mud and slush of the track.
+A forced march of 30 km along the road to Aubusson did not appeal, so we worked out another way, going north to St-Hilaire-le-Château and then cross-country on minor roads via Ahun, Goudet and Chambon-sur-Voueize to Montluçon.
+This would take one day more than our previous plan but would have the advantage of a place to stay every night, unlike on the GR, plus the avoidance of the mud and slush of the track.